 Follow the links to the individual condition leaflets for more details.

 What should you do next?

 You may recognise your type of pain from the descriptions here.
-However, if you have a pain that is not going away quickly (within a few hours) or that you cannot cope with, you should see a GP.
-This may be your own GP, or an on-call GP if out of hours.
+However, if you have a pain that is not going away quickly (within a few hours) or that you cannot cope with, you should see a healthcare professional.

 How can I prevent abdominal pain?